kevinzzzhu/SMC-2023/README.md

-# Laptop Ensemble: Assessment Submission Repository
+# Sound and Music Computing: Assessment Submission Repository

 <https://comp.anu.edu.au/courses/laptop-ensemble/assessments/>

+This repository is to help you organise your code, patches, and reflections during the semester.
+You **must** use a fork of this repository to generate the PDF files needed to submit assessment items.

-If you're a student in Laptop Ensemble, there are a few things you need to do to get started.
+If you're a student in Sound and Music Computing, there are a few things you need to do to get started.

 ## Once-off